AreaFiftyLAN/lancie-api/README.md

 This file is gitignored because it contains private information such as possible database credentials and API keys.
 The sample proprties assume a working PostgreSQL installation running in the background.

+#### Mailcatcher
+Before you can start the server you should start mailcatcher.
+This should work by just launching `mailcatcher` from your terminal.

 #### Spring Boot
 Go to the Run/Debug Configuration window via Run -> Edit Configurations, and add a new Spring Boot configuration.
 It needs only two settings to run.